 sum(increase_pure(some_counter[interval]))

 increase assumes that all the counters start from 0.
-For example, if the fist seen sample for new time series is 10, then increase assumes that the time series has been increased by 10.
+For example, if the first seen sample for new time series is 10, then increase assumes that the time series has been increased by 10.
 If you need ignoring the first sample for new time series, then take a look at increase_prometheus.

 For example, see below time series produced by config with aggregation interval 1m and by: ["instance"] and the regular query: